jaspetham/Login_System_NodeJS/Readme.txt

 I will be attempting to create a login system with Node.JS, jade and MongoDB as database.

+The port for this login system is http://localhost:3000/

 Progress
 1. use mongoDB
 2. set up mongoDB